-Featuring classic recipes as well as new and interesting ideas, here you'll find plenty of inspiration on what you could make with your Meat Eaters Food Box.
+Featuring classic recipes as well as new and interesting ideas, here you'll find plenty of inspiration on what you could make with your Meat Essentials Food Box.
 You'll also find a few versatile recipes that make great snacks and lighter lunches as well as those fit for a feast.

 Our chefs Jon and Rich have been hard at work developing delicious recipes that you could create with these boxes.
 Among the collection, you'll find staples you'll love to make again and again, such as a tasty onion gravy, pulled chicken fajitas and a slaw you'll want to serve with every dish.